a-kuntz/JsonRPC/workshop/doc/system_copy.md

 @enduml
 ```

 For the next iteration, the server should get an interface, which will be called instead of the function.
+The operator of the client should call the interface function for the desired operation and the interface function will handle the data distribution to the base functions.
 After reworking, the server should look like this.

 ```puml